Best Life Insurance Companies for 2020

 Not all life insurance companies make a profit.
 A company with the word “mutual” in its name may divide profits among policyholders.

 But most life insurance companies do seek profit.
-Insurers make money by investing the premiums you pay and by limiting their likelihood of paying out a death benefit through responsible underwriting.
+Insurers make money by investing the premiums you pay and by limiting their likelihood of paying out a huge benefit through responsible underwriting.

 Insurers also make money if someone stops paying on a policy which entirely eliminates the company’s obligation to pay the death benefit.